-Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2009.
+B1 Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Note: Report students formerly designated as "first professional" in the graduate cells.

-B1 FULL-TIME PART- TIME
+B1 FULI L-TIME PART -TIME

 B1 Men Women Men Women

 B1 Undergraduates

 B1 Degree-seeking, first-time

-freshmen 300 273
+freshmen 291 300

-B1 Other first-year, degree-seeking 1
+B1 Other first-year, degree-seeking 0 0 0 0

-B1 All other degree-seeking 805 812 23 20
+B1 All other degree-seeking 803 800 17 28

-B1 Total degree-seeking 1,106 1,085 23 20
+B1 Total degree-seeking 1,094 1,100 17 28

 B1 All other undergraduates enrolled

-in credit courses 9 7 33 58
+in credit courses 9 9 37 37

-B1 Total undergraduates 1,115 1,092 56 78
+B1 Total undergraduates 1,103 1,109 54 65

 B1 Graduate

-B1 Degree-seeking, first-time 1 2 13 8
+B1 Degree-seeking, first-time 2 2 11 8

-B1 All other degree-seeking 1 3 59 57
+B1 All other degree-seeking 1 1 31 40

 B1 All other graduates enrolled in

-credit courses 19 10
+credit courses 4 8

-B1 Total graduate 2 5 91 75
+B1 Total graduate 3 3 46 56

-B1 Total all undergraduates 2,341
+B1 Total all undergraduates 2,331

-B1 Total all graduate 173
+B1 Total all graduate 108

-B1 GRAND TOTAL ALL STUDENTS 2,514
+B1 GRAND TOTAL ALL STUDENTS 2,439

-Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2009.
+B2 Enrollment by Racial/Ethnic Category.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic/Latino should be reported only on the Hispanic/Latino line, not under any race, and persons who are non-Hispanic/Latino multi-racial should be reported only under "Two or more races."

 B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 32 108 109
+B2 Nonresident aliens 44 144

-B2 Black, non-Hispanic 39 135 144
+B2 Hispanic/Latino 47 150

+B2 Black or African American, non-Hispanic/Latino 41 150

+B2 White, non-Hispanic/Latino 383 1,423

-B2 American Indian or Alaska Native 1 4 4
+B2 American Indian or Alaska Native, non- Hispanic/Latino 0 3

+B2 Asian, non-Hispanic/Latino 36 132

-B2 Asian or Pacific Islander 30 133 136
+B2 Native Hawaiian or other Pacific Islander, non- Hispanic/Latino

-B2 Hispanic 28 132 143

-B2 White, non-Hispanic 390 1,442 1,502
+B2 Two or more races, non-Hispanic/Latino

-B2 Race/ethnicity unknown 53 280 303
+B2 Race and/or ethnicity unknown 40 237

-B2 TOTAL 573 2,234 2,341
+B2 TOTAL 591 2,239 0